contact@consultdmw.com

 If you use your side-by-side paragraph layout repeatedly in a long document or in different documents, then making it available through Word's Quick Parts will save time, relieving you of repetitive formatting chores.

-Please see the article How to Use AutoCorrect, Quick Parts and AutoText in the Creation of Word Documents for the mechanics.
+Please see my article How to Use AutoCorrect, Quick Parts and AutoText in the Creation of Word Documents for the mechanics.

 Your Support for DMW TIPS